canonical/hotsos/doc/source/install/usage.rst

 Hotsos supports a number of application/subsystem plugins.
 It will by default run all plugins and each will in turn execute its associated checks and extensions.
-Once complete, the output of each plugin is collected and output as a summary.
-This output will contain key information about the associated plugin/subsystem as well as the results of any analysis that identified issues or known bugs.
+The output of each plugin is collected and output as a summary containing key information about the associated plugin/subsystem as well as the results of any analysis that identified issues or known bugs.
 For more information on how analysis and extensions are implemented see the :doc:`Contributor Guide <../contrib/index>`.

-Hotsos uses the concept of a "data root" which is somewhat analogous to a chroot in which it looks for data e.g. filesystem or cli commands.
-The default root is '/' (i.e. local host) but you can also provide a path to an already unpacked sosreport.
+Hotsos uses the concept of a "data root" which is analogous to a chroot.
+Two types are currently supported; host or `sosreport <https://github.com/sosreport/sos>`_.
+If a sosreport data root is used, filesystem '/' is the root of the sosreport and cli commands are executed as a read on the data collected in the sosreport.

 Let's say for example that you are running an Openstack Cloud and one of your hypervisor nodes that is also running part of a Ceph storage cluster